Drug Interactions between amoxicillin and Phenylephrine HD

 - Urinary Tract Infection

-- Phenylephrine HD is a member of the drug class upper respiratory combinations.
+- Phenylephrine hd is in the drug class upper respiratory combinations.

 Drug and food interactions